valambrian/holy_wars/README.md

-This is contents of Scripts folder in Unity project Valambrian Holy Wars.
+This is contents of Scripts folder of Valambrian Holy Wars (a Unity project).
 It's work in progress, not all files have been uploaded (yet).
 The executable can be downloaded from https://valambrian.itch.io/valambrian-holy-wars